bright/new-www/src/pages/jobs/fullstack-developer-interest-in-blockchain.md

 **We Would Also Appreciate if You Have**

 * familiarity with development in React
-* familiarity with Agile and Lean methodologies
+* familiarity with Agile and Lean methodologies\
+* interest in Blockchain (especially Substrate)